Singular loci of sparse resultants: A filtration of the sparse resultant

-\begin{rem} If $f$ is a polynomial, not just a Laurent polynomial, then with this identification the multiplicity of the section $s_f$ at 0 is different from the multiplicity of the root of $f$ at 0 as the polynomial.
-In particular, if we shift $B_i$ by $n$ and multiply $f$ by $x^n$, then the multiplicity of $s_f$ at $0$ would not change, and the multiplicity at $0$ of $f$ as a polynomial would increase by $n$. \end{rem}
+\begin{rem} If $f$ is a polynomial, not just a Laurent polynomial, then under this identification the multiplicity of the section $s_f$ at 0 is different from the multiplicity of the root of $f$ at 0 when $f$ is considered as a polynomial. {\iflong In particular, if we shift $B_i$ to the right by $n$ and multiply $f$ by $x^n$, then the multiplicity of $s_f$ at $0$ would not change, but the multiplicity of $f$ at 0 when $f$ is considered as a polynomial would increase by $n$.\fi} \end{rem}

-\begin{rem} Such a multiplicity has good properties of the usual multiplicity even at $0$ and $\infty$.
-For example, if the we have a continuous family $f_t(x)$ of polynomials in $\C^B$ parametrized by $t$, and the family of roots $x_t$ of $f_t(x)$ which tends to $x_0$ as $t$ tends to $0$, then the multiplicity of $x_0$ is not lesser then the multiplicities of $x_t$ for small $t$ around $0$.